LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes on acquisition:** No data acquisition required.

 **Notes of caution:** Follow-up thresholds are explored in detail in Fox et al. 2021\.
 Choosing follow-up rules is complex and work practices should be developed following extensive analysis of different scenarios.
 It is important to understand how follow-up thresholds and follow-up ratios interact, especially if both are to be used in the same program.
-Note that follow-up thresholds are similar to minimum detection limits but that the former is checked against to the measured emission rate (which is a function of quantification error) while the latter is checked against the true emission rate.
+Note that follow-up thresholds are similar to minimum detection limits but that the former is checked against the measured emission rate (which is a function of quantification error) while the latter is checked against the true emission rate.

 #### instant_threshold_type